 Marriage ‘Toolkit’ Offers another Glimpse into Roman Catholic Hierarchy’s Anti-LGBT Agenda

-December 4, 2012 by Dan Rafter, Online Campaigns Manager
+December 4, 2012 by Dan Rafter, Associate Director of Communications

 The Catholic Conference of Illinois (CCI) has released a new “toolkit” for explaining why exactly the Roman Catholic hierarchy feels so strongly about discriminating against LGBT people.
 The document, “Understanding & Promoting the Catholic Church’s Teaching on Marriage,” comes from CCI’s Defense of Marriage Department.
 We’ve previously reported that the Roman Catholic Church hierarchy spent nearly $2 million in the failed attempts to write discrimination into the Minnesota constitution and stem marriage equality in Maine, Maryland, and Washington.